 adb install com.facebook.katana.apk

-While you can install an APK on your Android devices using the above command, you can use the command given below to update or reinstall an app without deleting its data.
+While you can install an APK on your Android devices using the above command, you can use the command below to update or reinstall an app without deleting its data.

 adb install -r com.facebook.katana.apk